hartenthaler/hh_extended_family/readme.md

 You can help to translate this module.
 The language information is stored in the file "resources/lang/ExtendedFamilyTranslation.php".
 The German part is the most actual and can be used as a base for your translation.
 Use a local editor, like notepad++ to make the translations and send it back to me.
+The strings are delimited by an apostroph "'", so if you need an apostroph in your string you have to use "\'" instead.
 You can do this via a pull request (if you know how) or by e-mail.
 Updated translations will be included in the next release of this module.

 There are now, beside English and German, translations to